This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 These paper mache letters were a perfect party craft for our preschoolers.
 It was so much fun watching the kids get creative with their decorating.

-I also enjoyed making these cereal paper mache letters for our pancakes party.
-There are so many creative things you can do with this simple craft supply.
+I also enjoyed making these cereal paper mache letters for our pancakes and pajamas party.
+They make really creative party décor for any breakfast themed celebration.